aranmariaines/fruits_veggies_prices/README.md

 ### Analysis
 analysis_fruits.ipynb and analysis_vegetables.ipynb read csv with all the fruits and vegetable prices per day and make tables and plots.

+* Icons in plots were downloaded in https://www.freepik.com/flaticon